The Use of Ultrasound When Diagnosing Heart Disease

 A cardiac echo allows physicians to view the heart’s anatomy from many different angles and observe the heart rhythm.
 It is the most effective way to visualize the function and movement of the heart and cardiac muscle valves.
 It’s best for detecting abnormalities related to the structure and function of the heart.

 The echo test is paramount in detecting complex and severe heart conditions such as muscle problems.
 These problems include dilated cardiomyopathy or restrictive cardiomyopathy.
-It also helps detect enlargement of the cardiac chambers, heart rhythm irregularities, and heart valve disease.
+It also helps see enlargement of the cardiac chambers, heart rhythm irregularities, and heart valve disease.

 The echocardiogram is a suitable screening test in several cases.
-These include evaluating high-risk cases that are devoid of symptoms and detecting structural abnormalities of the heart in suspected cases.
-Moreover, the echocardiogram is simple to conduct and doesn’t require any prior screening before the test.
+These include evaluating high-risk patients devoid of symptoms and detecting structural abnormalities of the heart in suspected cases.
+Moreover, the echocardiogram is simple and requires no initial screening before the test.

-A cardiac echo is typically recommended when patients have symptoms such as shortness of breath, fatigue, or fainting.
+A cardiac echo is typically recommended when patients have shortness of breath, fatigue, or fainting symptoms.
 Also, it may be recommended after an electrocardiogram test if it suggests the possibility of a structural heart problem.
 Since it is safe, radiation-free, and non-invasive, it can be conducted repeatedly over a prolonged period.
 You can use the echo to monitor the cardiac condition.

 Purpose Of Echocardiogram

 Cardiac echo is used to detect a range of heart conditions.
-We’ve compiled a brief list of heart ailments that can be detected via cardiac echo:
+We’ve compiled a brief list of heart ailments that can be seen via cardiac echo: